Cu3PO42/KeySAVe-Documentation/faq.md

 ## How do I export my Pokémon?

 KeySAVe can copy your dumping output to the clipboard, save it to a file or save the `pk6` files.
 Use the three buttons directly over the dumping output.

+## Why is KeySAVe so big?

+KeySAVe is based on GitHub's Electron.
+This means that it includes a full installation of Chrome and Node.js.
+And then there is the sprites used for the pretty output that take up about 19MB.
+The application code itself is barely 3MB big...